 Oligomenorrhea is a menstrual disorder characterised by infrequent or irregular periods, with intervals between periods typically exceeding 35 days.
 This condition affects many women of reproductive age and can be caused by various factors.
 This includes hormonal imbalances, polycystic ovary syndrome (PCOS), eating disorders, or excessive exercise.
 Treatment options depend on the underlying cause and may include lifestyle changes, medication, or hormone therapy.

 Menstrual disorders are a common concern among women of reproductive age, and oligomenorrhea is one such condition that affects many women worldwide.
-Oligomenorrhea is defined as infrequent or irregular menstrual periods, with intervals between periods typically exceeding 35 days.
 This condition can cause distress and may be a sign of an underlying health issue that requires medical attention.
 In this article, we will explore the causes, symptoms, and treatment options for oligomenorrhea.

-Oligomenorrhea can be classified as primary or secondary, depending on whether the woman has always had infrequent periods or if the condition developed later in life.
-Understanding the underlying causes of oligomenorrhea is crucial for proper diagnosis and treatment.
+Oligomenorrhea can be primary or secondary, depending on whether it has been present since puberty or developed later.
+Identifying the causes of oligomenorrhea is important for proper diagnosis and treatment.

 Category | Details |